-Reading clinical research in medicine and science forms the foundation of your health writing.
+Reading clinical research in medicine and science forms the foundation of medical writing.
 Your reading might be used to inform your health writing projects and articles, or for background to learn more about the health niche you work in.

 When it’s time to write a clinical paper summary of a research paper, it can be quite different to simply comprehending research findings.
 It’s easy to underestimate how much time you may need to write a summary compared to reading papers for the background.